 There is no shortage of options for places to stay in Santa Barbara.
 Have you always wanted to spend the night in a vintage Airstream trailer?
 Check out Autocamp and its luxury campground experience.
 Or, book at a room at a classic Santa Barbara-style hotel, the Villa Rosa Inn, just steps to the beach.
 For a bit of the suite life, check out Franciscan Inn & Suites.
 It is also just a short walk from the beach and harbor and suites have a kitchenette and living room, plus you can enjoy the complimentary breakfast every morning.
 If you bring your RV with you to Santa Barbara for the Sea Glass Festival, consider staying the night right at the fairgrounds in the Earl Warren RV Park.
 You can’t get any closer to the festival!

 Nestled between the mountains and the ocean, Santa Barbara is filled with enough activities to keep you busy and enjoy for a week…or longer!
 The neighboring towns of Montecito, Ojai, and Carpinteria are a short drive away and so worth exploring.
-Email the festival organizers and they will be happy to help with an itinerary for your visit.

 This article appeared in the Beachcombing Magazine July/August 2019 issue